 Most of the time, you want properties that produce the most income.
 The lower the GRM is, the better.
 The figure here, 6.25, is not necessarily good or bad.
 Rather, it is just one metric that can be used to compare several other properties.

-The lower the GRM is compared to other properties similar to the first one, the better.
-That means that the property is generating a higher income level, and ultimately, it will provide you with insight into how long it will take to pay for itself.
+The lower the GRM is compared to other properties that are similar to the first one, the better.
+That means that the property is generating a higher level of income, and ultimately, it will provide you with insight into how long it will take to pay for itself.

 Advantages and Downsides of Using Gross Rent Multiplier

 Should you use GRM?
-Generally speaking, there is no reason not to use this metric as a first step in comparing two properties.
+Generally speaking, there is no reason not to use this metric as a first step in the comparison process of two properties.
 Here are a few things to keep in mind.

 Advantages of Gross Rent Multiplier